allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Select Delete.

 3. You must keep in mind even though the course is deleted, the Tasks and Grade Set remain.
 Other courses using the same Tasks and Grade Set will not lose any material.

+!!!
+NOTE
-NOTE: You cannot delete a course once a student has been enrolled.
+    You cannot delete a course once a student has been enrolled.
 See Help Topic, Managing Courses four further instruction.

 Build a Course

+!!!
+NOTE
-NOTE: Before building a course, contact the PEX Help Desk.
+    Before building a course, contact the PEX Help Desk.
 Often, we can build the course for you.
 If you want to build the course on your own, start with the help topic,  Create a Course.

 After you have input your basic course information from the Help Topic, QT – Start Building a Course,